-Kiruna's new landmark is emerging
+Kiruna's new landmark

 In 2013, the municipality of Kiruna opened a land design competition for several of the buildings that would become part of Kiruna's new center.
 Skanska won the tender for a new hotel.
 Early in the process, a collaboration with Scandic was initiated.